akka/akka/akka-docs/src/main/paradox/typed/style-guide.md

 # Style guide

-This is a style guide with recommendations of idioms and pattern for writing Akka Typed actors.
+This is a style guide with recommendations of idioms and pattern for writing Akka actors.
+Note that this guide does not cover the classic actor API.

 As with all style guides, treat this as a list of rules to be broken.
 There are certainly times when alternative styles should be preferred over the ones given here.